 - Results in General.
-The TRUE/FALSE was slightly above last year's average of 11.03 at 11.15 of 12.
-The average score for the essay was, give or take a fraction, exactly that of last year at 157 points out of 360.
+The TRUE/FALSE average was 11.07, slightly above last year's average of 11.05 out of 12.
+The average score for the essay was 144 out of 360, down from the 161 averaged last year.

-Rather than transcribing the full exam (which may be found here), I will again simply provide the answers here in three forms.
+Rather than transcribing the full exam which is posted here as well, I will again simply provide the answers here in three forms.
 First, a short grading sheet, second a more detailed grading rubric, and third the explanation of the True/False and some specific thoughts on the essay answers and their successes and shortcomings.

-Grading Sheet and Rubric for the entire Fall 2017 Exam
+Grading Sheet for the entire Fall 2019 Exam

 I had posted the simple grading sheet for both the True/False and the essay in January, and it is still found here.